UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-:code:`temporal` :code:`subject`\ s without the :code:`displayLabel` attribute will be directly mapped as strings to :code:`schema:temporalCoverage`.
-This property was chosen because it allows a wider range of values than other potential solutions (such as :code:`dcterms:temporalCoverage` which requires that the value is part of the class PeriodOfTime).
+:code:`temporal` :code:`subject`\ s without the :code:`displayLabel` attribute will be directly mapped as strings to :code:`dcterms:temporal`. :code:`schema:temporalCoverage`
+was considered because of how flexible it is, but ultimately it was decided that we can disregard the recommendation in `dcterms:temporal` to enter values appropriate for the class :code:`dcterms:PeriodOfTime` (that have both start and end dates).

 `Example of temporal subject - arrow:268 <https://digital.lib.utk.edu/collections/islandora/object/arrow%3A268>`_.